Our Impact

 2010 Legacies Now took an innovative approach to leveraging the 2010 Olympic and Paralympic Winter Games into local, tangible legacies in over 400 neighbourhoods and communities throughout British Columbia.
 We strategically invested in programs, organizations and communities to create legacies which would continue to live for many years.
 Visit our interactive map or download the 2010 Legacies Now Scrapbook to read highlights and stories of legacies created in every region of British Columbia.

-Read Catalyst, Collaborator, Connector: The Social Innovation Model of 2010 Legacies Now, a case study commissioned by the International Olympic Committee, authored by Mr. Joseph Weiler and Mr. Arun Mohan.
+• Catalyst, Collaborator, Connector: The Social Innovation Model of 2010 Legacies Now, Mr. Joseph Weiler and Mr. Arun Mohan, 2009

 Andrea Shaw, VANOC